ValentinKirev/VERO-Digital-Solutions-Task/README.md

 1. Make sure your venv is active (you should see "(venv)" before the project path).
 If venv is not active execute "venv\Scripts\activate" for Windows or "source ./venv/bin/activate" for Linux

-2.Download the project requirements with command "pip install -r requirements.txt"
+2. Download the project requirements with command "pip install -r requirements.txt"

 3. Run the server.py with command "python server.py" (you should see output in terminal like this:)